 Initially I didn’t think much of it, but seven months later I came to realize, the lack of sugar has caused a slimness in my face that made me understand why Hollywood types resort to Botox.
 It’s to plump things up.
-At a certain age in a woman’s life, the decision to try to attain a weight too low for her, will cause a sacrifice of a pleasing plumpness, particularly in the face.
+At a certain age in a woman’s life (50 and above) the decision to try to attain a weight too low for her, will cause a sacrifice of a pleasing plumpness, particularly in the face.
 This plumpness offers a more youthful appearance.
 As per usual, Mother Nature knows best.
 She (your female reproductive system) has women gaining weight at this stage for a number of reasons.

 Many women experience an increase and or a redistribution of weight once they begin menopause.
 At this phase in a woman’s life she needs to have a certain amount of fat on her bones, literally.
 This not only to look good, but because this fat is filled with estrogen, replacing the estrogen that is no longer being produced by ovulation.
 This new fat is literally protecting our bones, providing a cushion for the increased fragility of bones at this chapter of womanhood.